vuejs/v2.vuejs.org/src/v2/api/index.md

   Attaches an event listener to the element.
 The event type is denoted by the argument.
 The expression can either be a method name or an inline statement, or simply omitted when there are modifiers present.

+  Starting in `2.4.0`, `v-on` also supports binding to an object of event/listener pairs without an argument.
+Note when using the object syntax, it does not support any modifiers.

   When used on a normal element, it listens to **native DOM events** only.
 When used on a custom element component, it also listens to **custom events** emitted on that child component.

   When listening to native DOM events, the method receives the native event as the only argument.
 If using inline statement, the statement has access to the special `$event` property: `v-on:click="handle('ok', $event)"`.